kevindelord/swift-style-guide/README.markdown

 }
 ```

+### Alignment

-* Make sure the code is aligned to itself.
+Make sure the code is aligned to itself.
 This is just about structure and better looking code: for example the `=` character, the start of the lines, the function names, etc. The alignment is done with "tabulations".
 It is also extremely appreciated to use comments to separate the [Class Attributes](#class-attributes) and pragma mark between functions.

 **Preferred:**